top of page

 Smiling child sitting in a dental chair with a pediatric dentist, showing a positive and stress-free dental experience for kids

-Dental visits are important, but daily habits at home play the biggest role in maintaining healthy teeth.
+Dental visits are important, but daily habits at home have the biggest impact on your child’s dental health.

-Children should brush their teeth twice daily using fluoride toothpaste.
+Children should brush twice a day using fluoride toothpaste.

-Flossing removes food particles between teeth where toothbrushes cannot reach.
+Flossing removes food particles between teeth where brushing cannot reach.

 The Long-Term Benefits of Regular Dental Checkups